 - Evaluate how you feel in the afternoon.

-- If you have cravings – try to make lunch a more satisfying and balanced meal.
+- If you experience cravings, make lunch a more satisfying and balanced meal.

 - If you crash in the afternoon – be sure to eat lunch in a relaxed and calm fashion.
 Fast food eaten quickly will not digest and thus not deliver the fuel the brain is demanding at this time.